jonkwheeler/ScrollScene/README.md

 ### Using React?

 With React it's best to do this inside either a `useEffect` hook or using the `componentDidMount` and `componentWillUnmount` lifecycle.
-Whatver you choose, make sure to destroy the scene on the unmount.
+Whatever you choose, make sure to destroy the scene on the unmount.

 See the Storybook source for good examples (story.js) [found here](https://github.com/jonkwheeler/ScrollScene/blob/master/src/stories/story.js).